-Within a very short distance, you can go from the stillness of the lower valleys to the wide-open expanse of the South Pennine Moors.
+Calderdale offers a superb landscape for outdoor recreation.
+Across the district, the diverse scenery is a main attraction of the area.
+In a short distance, you can move from still lower valleys to the wide-open expanse of the South Pennine Moors.

 As well as walking, the area has a number of nationally recognised climbing areas, like:

 There are many old 'pack horse trails' across the hills.
 Many of these are are 'bridleways' and offer the chance for mountain biking and horse riding alike.
 The Pennine Bridleway National Trail, including the Mary Towneley Loop also passes through the area.

 We have a number of promoted routes in the area, such as: